Lower Merion Township, Pennsylvania: Colleges and universities

-Bryn Mawr College, Harcum College, Rosemont College, and St. Charles Borromeo Seminary are located in Lower Merion Township.
+Bryn Mawr College, Harcum College, and Rosemont College are located in Lower Merion Township.
 The campus of Saint Joseph's University straddles the city line between Lower Merion and Philadelphia, while Haverford College straddles the lines between Lower Merion and Haverford Townships.

 Other education

 The Japanese Language School of Philadelphia, a supplementary Japanese school, holds its classes at the Friends Central School (FCS) in Wynnewood and in Lower Merion Township.
 It was established in 1972.

 Residents are also serviced by the Lower Merion Library System.